Don’t Let Gaming Addiction and Screens Steal Your Life

 The good news is that you do not have to face this alone.
 Real change is possible, and it starts here.

-Home Based Recovery provides flexible, evidence-based online programs designed to help you regain control over your digital habits.
-Through tailored coaching and practical strategies, you will learn how to set healthy boundaries with technology, manage urges, and create fulfilling offline routines.
+Home Based Recovery offers flexible, evidence-based online programs designed to help you regain control over your gaming habit.
+With personalized coaching and practical strategies, you will learn to set healthy boundaries with technology, manage urges, and build fulfilling offline routines.

 Introducing Home Based Recovery